-Our study presents two important conclusions: one about hospitality and cultural differences, and another about managerial decisions towards two different populations.
-As a whole, Chinese tourists are not showing the most satisfaction towards hospitality and service factors.
-Instead, they focus on the hard attributes of a hotel.
-Either they do not get as much satisfaction from hospitality as Western tourists or feel that basic language and communication needs are not being met, so they receive a lesser impression.
-On the other hand, Western tourists are elated with Japanese hospitality, preferring soft attributes to hard-set ones.
-The other conclusion is that managerial decisions will mostly benefit Western tourists, except that Chinese language improvements and breakfast inclusion can satisfy more Chinese customers.
-Japan is recently seeing an increase in Chinese students as well as Western students of universities.
+Our study reached two important conclusions: one about hospitality and cultural differences and another about managerial decisions towards two different populations.
+Overall, Chinese tourists did not attach much importance to hospitality and service factors.
+Instead, they focused on the hard attributes of a hotel.
+In particular, they were not satisfied with hospitality as much as Western tourists were; otherwise, they felt that basic language and communication needs were not met, thereby they were not much satisfied.
+Western tourists were highly satisfied with Japanese hospitality and preferred soft attributes to hard ones.
+The other conclusion is that managerial decisions could mostly benefit Western tourists, except that Chinese language improvements and breakfast inclusion could satisfy Chinese customers to a greater extent.
+Recently, Japan has been facing an increase in Chinese students as well as students of Western universities.
 Hiring students as part-time workers could increase the language services of a hotel.

 To satisfy both customer types, hotel managers need to invest in cleanliness, deodorizing, and making hotel rooms tobacco-free.
 It could also be recommended to invest in breakfast inclusion and multilingual services and staff preparedness to deal with Chinese and English speakers.
-Western tourists were also observed to have high comfort standards, which can be improved upon managerially for better reviews.
+Western tourists were also observed to have high comfort standards, which could be managerially improved for better reviews.
 Perhaps it could be suggested to perform surveys of the bedding that is most comfortable for Western tourists.
 However, not all hotels can invest in all of these factors simultaneously.
-Our results suggest that satisfying cleanliness needs can satisfy both customer types.
+Our results suggest that satisfying cleanliness needs could satisfy both customer types.
 A low-cost investment could be to make the facilities tobacco-free.
-Our results are also divided by price ranges, so a hotel manager can consider which analysis suits their hotel the most.
+Our results are also divided by price ranges, thereby a hotel manager could consider which analysis suits their hotel the most.

-While not manageable after a hotel has finished its construction, hard attributes are essential to consider for managers.
-As previously stated, transport systems and nearby shops are points of interest for both Chinese and Western tourists.
-Japanese hotel managers have to consider the location and surroundings before the hotel is constructed.
-A suggestion could be to purchase land and start the construction after public plans to make new subway lines are made.
+Albeit not manageable after a hotel is completely constructed, hard attributes should be considered by managers.
+As stated before, transportation systems and nearby shops are points of interest for both Chinese and Western tourists.
+Japanese hotel managers should consider the location and surroundings before the hotel is constructed.
+A suggestion could be to purchase land and start the construction at places where public plans for new subway lines have already been made.

-It is left to the managers to consider their business model for the next strategy.
-One option could be attracting more Chinese customers in number with their observed low budgeting.
-Another could be attracting more high budget Western customers is on par with their business model.
-For example, investing more in cleanliness could improve Western customers looking for high-quality lodging satisfaction, even though the price per night would increase.
-On the other hand, hotels might be considered costly by Chinese customers wherever such an investment is made.
+The managers must consider their business model for implementing the next strategy.
+One option could be attracting more Chinese customers with their observed low budgeting.
+Another could be attracting more big-budget Western customers.
+For example, investing more in cleanliness could improve Western customers looking for high-quality lodging satisfaction, even for an increased price per night.
+On the other hand, hotels might be deemed costly by Chinese customers wherever such an investment is made.

 \section{Limitations and Future Work}\label{limitations}

-This paper is not without its limitations.
-We analyzed satisfaction and dissatisfaction keywords based on whether they appeared on satisfied reviews or dissatisfied ones.
+In this study, we analyzed satisfaction and dissatisfaction keywords based on whether they appeared on satisfied reviews or dissatisfied ones.
 Following that, we attempted to understand the context in which these words were used by using a dependency parser and observing the related nouns.
-However, the study is limited in that it only analyzes the words directly related to each keyword and does not follow the upstream or downstream path down further connections.
-This means that if the words are used in combination with other keywords, we did not trace the effects of multiple contradicting statements.
-For example, in the sentence ``The room is good, but the food is lacking'', we would extract ``good food'' and ``lacking food'', but do not consider the fact that both occurred in the same sentence.
+However, our study is limited because it analyzed solely the words directly related to each keyword and did not follow the upstream or downstream path down to further connections.
+This means that if the words were used in combination with other keywords, we did not trace the effects of multiple contradicting statements.
+For example, in the sentence ``The room is good, but the food is lacking,'' we extracted ``good food'' and ``lacking food'' but did not consider the fact that both occurred in the same sentence.